Whole Body Well Being

 If you live in the same household as someone sick with COVID-19,

-1) the person who is sick must stay home until their fever has been gone for 3 full days without using any fever-reducing medicine,
+1) the person who is sick must stay home until their fever has been gone for 3 full days without using any fever-reducing medicine, and wear a mask in shared spaces.

 2) the other symptoms have improved,